Dilbert: Ted

 An engineer who is often seen hanging out with Wally.
 He is referenced by name more often in older comics, but he is still seen occasionally.
 He has been accepted into Dilbert's clique.
 He has been fired and killed numerous times (for example, being pushed down a flight of stairs and becoming possessed), in which case a new Ted is apparently hired.
 In addition to this, he is often promoted and given benefits over the other employees.
 Ted has a wife and children who are referenced multiple times and seen on at least one occasion.
 Adams refers to him as Ted the Generic Guy, because whenever he needs to fire or kill someone he uses Ted, but slowly over time Ted has become his own character.

 Tina

 Also known as Tina the Tech Writer.
 She has a less forceful personality than Alice and often seems to get taken advantage of by the other employees.
-Her job of writing technical directions for her company's software can not be an easy one as none of their products work as designed.